-The Bill promotes the protection of children by enhancing the current regulatory safeguards that dictate who can work in certain roles and circumstances.
-Workers will be required to obtain an NDIS clearance to work with persons with disability.
+The Bill promotes the protection of children by enhancing the current regulatory safeguards that dictate who can work in certain roles and circumstances that involve children.
+Workers will be required to obtain an NDIS clearance to work with persons with disability in certain roles.
 Employers will also be required to ensure persons hold a clearance to perform certain work.
-If a person wishes to work with children with disability, they will need to obtain both an NDIS clearance and a blue card.
-These arrangements recognise the special vulnerability of children, and in particular children with disability, by prohibiting individuals from working with children with disability where that is assessed as not being in the best interests of the child.
+If a person wishes to work with children with disability, they will need to obtain both an NDIS or state disability clearance and a working with children check (blue card).
+These arrangements recognise the special vulnerability of children, particularly children with disability, by prohibiting individuals from working with children with disability where it is not in the best interests of the child.

-- Registered NDIS provider engaging person to carry out risk-assessed NDIS work clause 11 (new section 53 of the DSA); - Carrying out risk-assessed NDIS work without an NDIS clearance or interstate clearance prohibited clause 11 (new section 54 of the DSA); - Person engaged to carry out State disability work by funded service provider must hold a clearance clause 11 (new section 59 of the DSA); - Carrying out State disability work without clearance prohibited clause 11 (new section 61 of the DSA); - Exemption for secondary school student on work experience clause 11 (new section 43 of the DSA); and - Disability work new categories of regulated employment and regulated business clauses
+- Registered NDIS provider engaging person to carry out risk-assessed NDIS work clause 11 (new section 53 of the DSA); - Carrying out risk-assessed NDIS work without an NDIS clearance or interstate clearance prohibited clause 11 (new section 54 of the DSA); - Person engaged to carry out State disability work by funded service provider must hold a clearance clause 11 (new section 59 of the DSA); - Carrying out State disability work without clearance prohibited clause 11 (new section 61 of the DSA); - Exemption for secondary school student on work experience clause 11 (new section 43 of the DSA); and

-63 and 65 (new schedule 1, part 1, section 6A, and new schedule 1, part 2, section 16A of the WWC Act).
+• Disability work - new categories of regulated employment and regulated business - clauses 61 and 63 (new schedule 1, part 1, section 6A, and new schedule 1, part 2, section 16A of the WWC Act).

-The right of protection of families and children, with relevance to how it is engaged by the Bill, protects the right of every child, without discrimination, to the protection that is needed by the child and is in the child's best interests.
-This recognises the special vulnerability of children, and entitles each child to special protection to ensure their survival and development to the maximum extent possible.
+The right to protection of families and children, with relevance to how it is engaged by the Bill, protects the right of every child, without discrimination, to the protection that is needed by the child and is in the child's best interests.
+This recognises the special vulnerability of children and entitles each child to special protection to ensure their survival and development to the maximum extent possible.

-The Bill also minimises a potential administrative impact on children by providing a new exemption from disability worker screening for secondary school students on work experience.
-This is only available if the student carries out risk-assessed NDIS work or State disability work under the direct supervision of a person who holds a clearance.
+The Bill also minimises potential administrative impact on children by providing a new exemption from disability worker screening for secondary school students on work experience.
+This is only available if the student carries out risk-assessed NDIS work for a registered NDIS provider or State disability work under the direct supervision of a person who holds a clearance.
 This new exemption removes administrative barriers for children who wish to seek out development opportunities (in the form of work experience), provided they are supervised by a person who has been screened, and holds a clearance.

-I have assessed that the Bill engages the protection of families and children right through the promotion of additional safeguards and the removing of barriers to development opportunities, and as such I believe consideration of the limitation of this right is not required.
+I have assessed that the Bill engages the right to protection of families and children through the promotion of additional safeguards and the removal of barriers to development opportunities, and as such I believe consideration of the limitation of this right is not required.